Steel's Programme: Evidential Framework, the Core and Ultimate-L

 In order to attain a reduction of set-theoretic incompleteness, the Classic Universist will suggest further exploration of our intuitions about sets, or sharpening of the concept of set, whereas the Core Universist will suggest further exploration of the properties of the core through the multiverse axioms.

 Now, it is clear that Steel's Programme advocates the Core Universist's standpoint, and, therefore, has deep implications on the preferability of Core over Classic Universism: as already said, the Programme, if successful, would lend support to Core Universism.
 Indeed, the Core Universist's construal of the Programme's goals and results could be condensed as follows: `Non-pluralism about set-theoretic ontology cannot be correct, as we are aware of the existence of many alternative universes (as well as of alternative theories extending $\mathsf{ZFC}$).
 However, given a suitable version of the multiverse, one resting upon significant bits of current set-theoretic practice (upon the `evidential framework' addressed in the next section), we may identify a `preferred' universe within the multiverse itself.
-But then, for all our foundational purposes, such a universe might be seen as a fully adequate incarnation of our pre-theoretic notion of `single universe', perhaps not exactly the Classic Universist's one, indeed, a more `pragmatic', but equally justified, version of it.'
+But then, for all our foundational purposes, such a universe might be seen as a fully adequate instantiation of our pre-theoretic notion of `single universe', perhaps not exactly the Classic Universist's one, indeed, a more `pragmatic', but equally justified, version of it.'

-The Weak Absolutist/Core Universist's position has already been vindicated, in part, by Usuba's result: if there are sufficiently strong LCs, then $\mathsf{MV}$ has a core.
-However, whether, and in what sense, the core could be seen as a `preferred universe', and, in the presence of the translation function from $\mathcal{L}_\mathsf{MV}$ to $\mathcal{L}_\mathsf{\in}$, as the equivalent of the Classic Universist's $V$, is still open to debate, as we shall see in the next sections.
+The Weak Absolutist's position has already been vindicated by Usuba's result: if there are sufficiently strong LCs, then $\mathsf{MV}$ has a core.
+However, whether, and in what sense, the core could be seen as the `ultimate' (`preferred') universe of sets, as claimed by the Core Universist, namely as the equivalent of the Classic Universist's $V$, is still open to debate, as we shall see in the next sections.